 Term Definition in the context of this document Bus A public service vehicle without luggage facilities, defined as a bus on the vehicle Certificate Of Initial Fitness.
 Bus Controller Staff member employed to control movements of buses, coaches and minibuses at rail to road interchanges normally at stations.
-Coach A public service vehicle with luggage facilities, defined as a coa the vehicle Certificate Of Initial Fitness.
-Certificate of Professional Competence (CPC) All professional drivers of buses (including minibuses with 9 se more) and coaches are now required (by the DVLA) to be in poss of a CPC which they must carry when driving and be able to prov request.
-The CPC requires all professional bus, coach (and drivers to complete a minimum of 35 hours periodic training every years for as long as they wish to continue driving professionally.
+Coach A public service vehicle with luggage facilities, defined as a coac the vehicle Certificate Of Initial Fitness.
+Certificate of Professional Competence (CPC) All professional drivers of buses (including minibuses with 9 seats or more) and coaches are now required (by the DVLA) to be in possession of a CPC which they must carry when driving and be able to provide on request.
+The CPC requires all professional bus, coach (and lorry) drivers to complete a minimum of 35 hours periodic training every five years for as long as they wish to continue driving professionally.
 Equality Act (2010) Comprising of a number of regulations and acts, the Equality Act (2010) came into force replacing several acts including the Disability Discrimination Act (1997).
-GDPR The General Data Protection Regulations (2018).